-If you make a mistake in your layout, use the arrow keys to move to the area needing correction.
+If you make a mistake in your layout, use the arrow keys to move to the area needing corrections.
 Type over the mistake, or use the space bar to erase characters.

 At this point, you have designed the way you want the screen to look, but you haven't specified to Color Profile the items you want to display or the screen location at which they should appear.
-Move the cursor to the first X in a group you typed, and press ".
-(If you press " by mistake, press BREAK to cancel.)
+Move the cursor to the first X in a group you typed, and press

 The message at the top of the screen says: